Sorry, you need to enable JavaScript to visit this website.

 Aim

-• To make visitors to the Northampton NTE feel safer and familiar with the synonymous pink Safer Nights Out (SNO) van – which is located in the same place every weekend during the same times (10pm to 5am).
-This approach drives the crime prevention agenda, at the same time as addressing vulnerability (a proactive and reactive approach).
+• to make visitors to the Northampton NTE feel safer and familiar with the synonymous pink Safer Nights Out (SNO) van – located in the same place every weekend during the same times (10pm to 5am).
+This approach drives the crime prevention agenda, at the same time as addressing vulnerability (a proactive and reactive approach)

 Intended outcome